 I know you sister.
 We are one in the same.
 We like being able control so many things in our lives.
 We make preparations.
 We’re smart and goal oriented.
 When we gain weight, we plan to lose it and (sometimes) we do.
 When we have a test coming up, we study and we ace it.
 We calculate.
 “So if I place x amount of hours of work in, my life should yield a result of y.”
 But there is no formula for love and life is not a vending machine.
 You do the right things.
 You make sacrifices and love genuinely.
+We may feel like we DESERVE love.
 But Love requires us to give up control.
 And that’s scary.

 To love at all is to be vulnerable.
 Love anything and your heart will be wrung and possibly broken.
 If you want to make sure of keeping it intact you must give it to no one, not even an animal.
 Wrap it carefully round with hobbies and little luxuries; avoid all entanglements.
 Lock it up safe in the casket or coffin of your selfishness.
 But in that casket, safe, dark, motionless, airless, it will change.
 It will not be broken; it will become unbreakable, impenetrable, irredeemable.
 To love is to be vulnerable. – C.S.
 Lewis, Mere Christianity

 But you love love sister.
 As much as you may lose, as much of a risk it is, you try anyway.
 And I applaud you for that.
 You have not let people harden your heart.
 You know love is invaluable.

 But when love is unrequited, you feel shame.
 You know how much you’re worth so you get upset and angry for giving your love to someone who did not value it… to someone who did not recognize how rare YOUR love is… So you still find yourself disappointed in two people: (1) yourself and (2) the person you gave your love to.